dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-05-12-8-terraform-vsts.md

 ![](/images/New-IaC-Release-03.png)

-- Lets use our Azure-Hosted-Agents for performing this build
+- Let's use our Azure-Hosted-Agents for performing this build

 ![](/images/New-IaC-Release-04.png)